 “All we need is one tourist arriving with virus in their blood to be bitten by a mosquito.
 If the right circumstances are present, that could start an outbreak,” says Kenneth Olson, a professor of virology at Colorado State University.

 If the E1-226V strain does come to the U.S., Weaver expects that the epidemic will look similar to West Nile Virus: an explosion of cases as the virus sweeps across the nation, followed by ongoing, low-level transmission.
-It’s what happened on La Reunión, and what Weaver thinks will happen in the Caribbean and possibly the U.S. “I think that chikungunya is here to stay,” he says.
+It’s what happened on La Reunión, and it’s what Weaver thinks will happen in the Caribbean and possibly the U.S. “I think that chikungunya is here to stay,” he says.

 The CDC has reported several cases of chikungunya imported after American tourists returned home, but so far, no sustained transmission of the virus has occurred.
 Weaver doesn’t expect that luck to last forever, though.
 With no vaccine available, immunity to chikungunya can only occur by becoming infected.
 “The introduction of chikungunya to the U.S. is probably inevitable, and virtually everyone is susceptible.”